|

 safest and most technologically advanced drill ship

-in the world, Deepwater Pathfinder uses satellite
+in the world, Deepwater Pathfinder used satellite

 and ocean-bottom positioning systems to remain